 Some of the key nursing tasks are:

 - administration of chemotherapy and associated supportive therapies or procedures

 Mōu ake - About you

-We're looking for an experienced Nurse who is organised, friendly and calm, able to work independently and at the same time genuinely interested in the best outcome for both patient and team.
+We're looking for nurses who are experienced and organised, friendly and calm, able to work independently and at the same time genuinely interested in the best outcome for both patient and team.